The following features distinguish a freelance contract:

 - Largely personal provision of the service

-These rules also apply to all citizens and entrepreneurs from EU Member States in Austria.
+In general, these rules also apply to citizens and entrepreneurs from EU Member States in Austria.

 The use of the term "contract for services" or "freelance contract" is fundamentally irrelevant.
 The decisive factor in each individual case is how the contractual relationship is actually structured and how the terms of the contract are handled between the individual contracting parties.